Wilderness medicine: Epidemiology

-The Center for Disease Control in the U.S., and its corresponding agencies in other nations, also monitor leading health threats, pathogen vectors in conjunction with local departments of health, such as Lyme disease, plague and typhus which may be carried by small mammals in a back country or wilderness context.
+The epidemiology of wilderness medicine is as broad as the patient groups, geography and activities in question.
+Common risks to many of these are gastrointestinal upset, and minor injuries (ankle sprains, fractures, scrapes and lacerations) as well as the rarer and more serious disorders such as major trauma, heat related illnesses and cardiovascular disease (e.g. cardiac arrest).
+There are also a number of specific wilderness medical emergencies.

 Austere environments interdisciplinary interface

 Insights from the field of Military Combat Tactical Care (TCCC) interact with wilderness medical practice and protocol development.
 Moreover, new products and technologies tested in combat are adopted by wilderness medical personnel and vice versa.
 Experts in wilderness medicine come from various professional groups and specialist backgrounds including the military.
-More recently, advances in the development of Prolonged Field Care (PFC) guidelines has lead to the development of military and civilian PFC courses, such as the international Austere Emergency Care course.
+More recently, advances in the development of Prolonged Field Care (PFC) guidelines has led to the development of military and civilian PFC courses, such as the international Austere Emergency Care course.